Current academic research projects

 - Arctic Journalism: Examining norms and practices in an era of environmental change and global audiences

 This three-year SSHRC funded project (2014-2017) examines the way Arctic journalists are reporting on climate change and resource development, how they conceive of newly globalized audiences, and how they are adapting journalistic norms and practices to new media platforms.
-I am the co-investigator on this project with Prof Candis Callison.
+UBC Prof Candis Callison is the principal investigator on the project, with me as the co-investigator.

 - Hashtag dissent: #Idlenomore and social media as a middle ground

-This project examines how the Idle No More movement in Canada used social media to articulate and evolve their message via multi-vocal grassroots indigenous voices, opening up public discourse around colonialism, shared history and environmental issues.
-Idle No More emerged in late 2012 following government changes to environmental policy and indigenous governance.
-It quickly grew to become an indigenous-led Canada-wide political movement that coalesced around the #Idlenomore hashtag to articulate a counter narrative, and challenge selective or dismissive framing by mainstream media.
-The research, with Prof Candis Callison, investigates how social media, and Twitter in particular, affords a contested middle ground for relevance, meaning and interpretation.
+This project, with Prof Callison, examines how the Idle No More movement in Canada used social media to articulate and evolve their message via multi-vocal grassroots indigenous voices, opening up public discourse around colonialism, shared history and environmental issues.
+The research focuses on how social media, and particularly Twitter, can serve as a contested space for ideas where networked-sourced elites provide relevance, meaning and interpretation.
+It builds on the study of Andy Carvin’s sourcing practices on Twitter during the Arab Spring.

 - SMARTTLab: (Social Media Advanced Research, Teaching, and Training Lab

 The SMARTTLab is a new initiative at the UBC Graduate School of Journalism to examine how social media is transforming the way people communicate.
-It supports research projects into how social media is creating a hybrid space for journalism production where the public is involved in producing, sharing and interpreting the news.
+The lab was founded by myself and Prof Callison to support research projects into how social media is creating a hybrid space for journalism production where the public is involved in producing, sharing and interpreting the news.
 It serves as a focal point for enhancing faculty research and teaching related to social media.
+It is funded by the Canadian Media Research Consortium.

 - Social Journalism: How social media is changing the way we communicate